ruby/ruby/doc/ractor.md

 Implementation: Now shareable objects (`RVALUE`) have `FL_SHAREABLE` flag.
 This flag can be added lazily.

 To make shareable objects, `Ractor.make_shareable(obj)` method is provided.
-In this case, try to make sharaeble by freezing `obj` and recursively travasible objects.
+In this case, try to make sharaeble by freezing `obj` and recursively traversable objects.
 This method accepts `copy:` keyword (default value is false).`Ractor.make_shareable(obj, copy: true)` tries to make a deep copy of `obj` and make the copied object shareable.

 ## Language changes to isolate unshareable objects between Ractors